Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 # Arduino controled spotify (kinda)
 This manual will show you how to set up an arduino program that can control spotify.
 At first through button, second through bluetooth proximity.

-This project is a proof of concept for the concpet described in this document (only in dutch).
+This project is a proof of concept for a concept as designed in a university course about IoT.

+At least this was the plan.
+Because of a number of setbacks.
+This has only partially been achieved.
+This project is devided into three parts.
+Part one is about getting information about the currently playing song ons spotify by pressing a button.
+Part two is about finding nearby bluetooth devices.
+Part three was supposed to be a combination of the two but this has not been achieved.

 ## Hardware requirements for the first part
 - ESP 32 (or a different board that supports bluetooth and or wifi).